The Runaway Papoose

 Frontispiece from The Runaway Papoose, illustrated by Carl Moon.

-The Runaway Papoose is a children's novel by Grace Moon.
+The Runaway Papoose is a 1928 children's novel written by Grace Moon and illustrated by her husband Carl Moon.
 It is a contemporary story of Native American children from the southwestern United States.
-Illustrated by the author's husband, Carl Moon, the novel was first published in 1928 and was a Newbery Honor recipient in 1929.
+It was designated a 1929 Newbery Honor Book.

 Plot

-Nah-tee, a Native American girl about four years old, runs away from her family's day-camp when a visiting stranger frightens her.
+Nah-tee, a four-year-old Pueblo girl, runs away from her family's camp during an attack by outlaws.
 She meets a Navajo shepherd boy named Moyo, who agrees to help her find her family; after many adventures, they arrive at a large regional powwow where Nah-tee is reunited with her family.